zach-brown-18/is-it-abandoned/README.md

 # Abandoned Building Classifier

-**Purpose:** Swiftly and automaticaly identify abandoned buildings.
+**Purpose:** Swiftly and automatically identify abandoned buildings.

 **Impact:** Minimize time and cost of finding and confirming vacant and abandoned buildings.